EFavDB/efavdb.github.io-src/content/articles/methods/intro-rl-by-example.md

 ### Returns

-We simply summed the rewards from the sample trajectories above, but the quantity we often want to maximize in practice is the **discounted return**:
+We simply summed the rewards from the sample trajectories above, but the quantity we often want to maximize in practice is the **discounted return $G_t$**, which is a sum of the weighted rewards:

 \begin{eqnarray}\label{return} \tag{1}
 G_t := R_{t+1} + \gamma R_{t+2} + … = \sum_{k=0}^\infty \gamma^k R_{t+k+1}